 Restore a volume from an EBS snapshot

-Teams migrating existing EBS volumes to Storage Gateway or recovering from backups can restore volumes from EBS snapshots.
+Teams migrating existing EBS volumes to Storage Gateway or recovering from backups can restore cached volumes directly from snapshots.

 import * as pulumi from "@pulumi/pulumi";